setokk/PhysioLink-Backend/README.md

 Run:
 1) docker-setup.bat (can be found in root path of project)
 2) docker exec -it physiolink-db mariadb --user root -proot
-3) Copy and paste all SQL code in db.sql (can also be found in root path of project)
+3) Copy and paste all SQL code from db.sql in the interactive terminal (db.sql can also be found in root path of project)
 4) Done!
 ```